 Depreciating a high-end cinema camera over the same period as a starter DSLR might not make sense.
 Getting this timeline wrong can skew your financial statements and cause you to miss out on valuable deductions.
 It’s important to assess each asset individually to determine a realistic useful life.

-Myth: Confusing a Hobby with a Business
+Myth: Your Photography Hobby Is a Business

 Many photographers start out as hobbyists, but the moment you start earning consistent income, the IRS sees things differently.
 If you earn more than $400 in a year from your photography, you’re required to file a tax return and report that income.
 You can no longer operate like a hobbyist; you’re running a business.